Matte 3D render of curled cinnamon bark sticks in warm amber tones

 "Out of all the uses, my favorite is for clearing the sinuses and increasing alertness." — Stacy

-• Base: Camellia oil for skin nourishment, dragon's blood for microcirculation support
+• Base: Camellia oil for skin nourishment and holding the extracts

-It's the oil I reach for in my own clinic.
-Acupuncturists, massage therapists, and physical therapists across the country use it to deepen treatment and give patients results they can feel.
+Cinnamon Protector Oil is used by acupuncturists, massage therapists, and physical therapists across the country to deepen treatment and give patients results they can feel.

 How to Use It